yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 > time with users as soon as you can.

 I intend on posting occasionally to Hacker News, Lobste.rs, YC Startup School, and Pioneer.app in order to garner feedback.
+Otherwise, I will see whether I can use TinyDevCRM, and start building out my habit tracker and tele-rolodex tool to see what might be missing from TinyDevCRM.

 ## Project Discovery